MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-view-present.md

 Data insights help you explore and find insights such as anomalies and trends as you consume and interact with your data.
 With the add-in, you can easily generate insights, which you can then paste directly into your slide or copy to the clipboard for pasting elsewhere, such as in the slide's notes.

 > [!NOTE]
+> Not all visuals can generate insights.
+See [Smart narrative considerations and limitations](../visuals/power-bi-visualization-smart-narrative.md#considerations-and-limitations) for details.
+>
-> Once you've copied the insight to the slide or clipboard, the text is static and won't change when the data changes.
+> Once you've copied an insight to the slide or clipboard, the text is static and won't change when the data changes.
 To update the insight, you need to re-generate it.

 The following animation shows how you can generate data insights, edit them in the **Data insights** dialog, and then paste them directly into the slide or copy them into the notes.